5 Elements of Accessible Video

 4. Accessible Video Player

-An accessible is one that supports audio descriptions, captions, and transcripts.
-In addition, the following should apply in order for a video player to be accessible:
+An accessible video player is one that supports audio descriptions, captions, and transcripts.
+In addition, the following should apply in order for a player to be accessible:

-- Doesn’t start automatically, but if it does, there should be a mechanism for viewers to pause or stop the video
+- Should not autoplay, but if it does, it should provide a mechanism for viewers to pause or stop the video

 - Use proper color contrast in video player controls

 You’ll know if a video player is accessible by running a simple test.
-If you want to test if it’s keyboard accessible, unplug your mouse and try to access the video player elements using only the keyboard.
+To test for keyboard accessibility, for example, unplug your mouse and try the following commands using only your keyboard.

 - Press enter or the spacebar to activate the play/pause control